Ruian Zhejiang, China Travel Guide

 Traditional Chinese Medicine (TCM) hospitals and clinics offer acupuncture, herbal medicine, and various massages.

 Some lodgings could have indoor pools.
-Outdoor public pools are seasonal.
-Ruian itself lacks a significant beach club scene.
+Outdoor public pools can be seasonal.
+Ruian itself does not have a significant beach club scene.

 For beach-focused relaxation, consider day trips to the Dongtou Islands near Wenzhou.